 I describe myself as a multipotentialite, because I’ve yet to find a neat box or category into which I can be installed.
-As a child, the New Zealand Government sent people to test my I.Q. (because I kept reading books on lasers and holograms instead of playing rugby) which they determined was around 156.
+As a child, the New Zealand Government sent people to test my I.Q. (because I kept reading books on lasers and holograms instead of playing rugby and being excited about cows) which was measured at 156.
 This made dealing with normality difficult but meant I was always interested in a huge variety of subjects.

 At Auckland University, I studied astrophysics, quantum physics, electronics, computer science, philosophy, Russian and film.